Hello! Nice to meet you again!

 That is why there are several gods with statues born in Japan.

 However, it is not chaotic.
-All gods are well organized by a hierarchy separated into four ranks.
-Thus, we can specialize each god from Buddhism with the rank and the Buddha statues referred from that.
+All gods stand in a hierarchy separated into four ranks.

 1st Nyorai